Onit Documentation

 • By viewing and/or editing an existing Record from your App’s View page.

-When you create a new App (like we’re doing), Onit will automatically assign a default visual layout to your App’s pages.
-If necessary though, you can customize this layout by editing options on the Wizard’s Tab screen.
+When you create a new App (like we’re doing), Onit automatically assigns a default visual layout to your App’s pages.
+If necessary, though, you can customize this layout by editing options on the Wizard’s Tab screen.
 This gives you control over exactly what end users will see when they work with your App.

-For instance, you can organize where Fields and other data is presented to users.
+For instance, you can organize where Fields and other data are presented to users.
 Maybe you want to organize the presentation of Fields into visually separated sections on the Launch page.
-Or, maybe you want to only display a certain Tab on the App’s View page if a specific condition is met (like a Field’s input equaling a predefined value).
-These are the types of customizations that you can make from the Wizard’s Tab screen.
+Or, maybe you want to display only a certain Tab on the App’s View page if a specific condition is met (like a Field’s input equaling a predefined value).
+These are the customizations that you can make from the Wizard’s Tab screen.

 The Wizard is not the only place where you can customize an App's View page.
 For more options, check out the Widget and App Panels pages, which can be accessed from an App's Advanced Designer page.

-For our basic App, we’re going to mostly stick with the default settings, as those will suffice.
-That being said, there is one quick change that we need to make.
+For our basic App, we’ll mostly use the default settings, as they will suffice.
+That said, we need to make one quick change.

 Remember the FYI role that we created on the Wizard’s previous screen?
 We need to assign that role to at least one tab.
 This is a requirement for each and every role in your App: they all must be assigned to at least one Tab.
 If this was not a requirement, then users assigned to these roles would not be able to see any of the App’s Records.